alvarosantamariagomez/sari/www/about.md

 3. The station ID (see the [<a href="#input-format" target="_self">Input data and format</a>](#i.-input-data-and-format) block) will be used to extract the information from the *station.info*, *soln*, *customized offset*, and *plate model* files.
 The user is responsible for checking that the station(s) in these files actually correspond to the same station ID being used (many GNSS stations around the world share the same ID).
 4. The *customized offset* file must contain one or two columns separated by spaces or tabulations.
 The first column contains the date in the same time units as the input series.
 The second column is optional and contains the station ID.
 If the second column is present, only the dates corresponding to the current station ID will be extracted.
 If the second column is missing, all the dates in the file will be used.
 A warning will be shown if the file contains more than two columns.
 5. As an exception, the discontinuities file from the Nevada Geodetic Laboratory available [here](http://geodesy.unr.edu/NGLStationPages/steps.txt) can be uploaded directly as a *customized offset* file without changing its date format.
+6. The secondary series can be obtained from a single file or from several files uploaded at the same time.
+When uploading several files, they will be added together to form a single secondary series.
+For instance, atmospheric, oceanic and hydrologic loading series at the same site can be uploaded at the same time to obtain a single secondary series representing the total loading at the site.
+The series are added together as they are provided, so it is the reponsability of the user to verify that they have consistent time units and sampling.
-6. When uploading a *secondary series*, both station IDs will be shown in the `series ID` box on the left panel, together with a "*&*" when using the option `show`, a "&ndash;" when using the option `correct`, or a "+" when using the option `average`.
+7. When uploading a *secondary series*, both station IDs will be shown in the `series ID` box on the left panel, together with a "*&*" when using the option `show`, a "&ndash;" when using the option `correct`, or a "+" when using the option `average`.
-7. If the `show` option is selected, the *secondary series* will be plotted in green on the right y-axis and will not be included in the processing.
+8. If the `show` option is selected, the *secondary series* will be plotted in green on the right y-axis and will not be included in the processing.
 This means that the *secondary series* could have a different sampling than the primary series.
 In case the `correct` or the `average` option is selected, only the common epochs between the primary and the *secondary series* will be shown.
 In the latter case, the *secondary series* must have observations at common epochs with the primary series because the series are intentionally neither filled nor interpolated at common epochs.
+9. GNSS series have typically daily sampling, however very often, even if the sampling period is constant, the epochs will not exactly match between the primary and secondary series, especially if the series are produced by different people.
+If the primary and secondary series have both a constant sampling of one day, but their epochs do not match, setting the time units to *days* will allow to compute the constant fraction of a day shift between both series and apply it to the secondary series to match the epochs of the primary series.
+10. If the *secondary series* does not have the same sampling as the primary series, a warning will be shown on screen.
+The sampling of the *secondary series* can be reduced with the `averaging` option, which is equivalent to the `reduce sampling` option of the primary series (see the [<a href="#input-format" target="_self">Input data and format</a>](#iii.-input-format) block).
-8. For NEU/ENU series, the *secondary series* must have the same format than the primary series.
+11. For NEU/ENU series, the *secondary series* must have the same format than the primary series.
 For 1D series, the user has the option to choose the column number and column separator for the *secondary series* independently of those already set for the primary series.
-9. The y-axis of the *secondary series* is partially controlled by the `same scale` and `same axis` options with respect to the y-axis of the primary series.
+12. The units of the *secondary series* can be scaled using the `scale factor` option.
+Also the y-axis values of the *secondary series* are partially controlled by the `same scale` and `same axis` options with respect to the y-axis of the primary series.
-10. If the format of the *secondary series* is different from the primary series (for instance *NEU* vs *NGL*, *ENU* vs *PBO* or *NGL* vs *PBO*), the `N@E` option will swap the North and East components of the *secondary series* to match the components of the primary series.
+13. If the format of the *secondary series* is different from the primary series (for instance *NEU* vs *NGL*, *ENU* vs *PBO* or *NGL* vs *PBO*), the `N@E` option will swap the North and East components of the *secondary series* to match the components of the primary series.
-11. When the primary series is combined with a *secondary series* (using `correct` or `average`, but not `show`), the IDs from both series will be extracted from the *station.info*, *soln*, and *customized offset* files.
+14. When the primary series is combined with a *secondary series* (using `correct` or `average`, but not `show`), the IDs from both series will be extracted from the *station.info*, *soln*, and *customized offset* files.
 Otherwise only the ID from the primary series will be used.
-12. The *plate model* file must have six or seven values per line corresponding to the station ID (first value), the station coordinates (two values: latitude & longitude; or three values: X,Y,Z), and the Euler's pole parameters (three values: latitude,longitude,rotation or X,Y,Z rotations).
+15. The *plate model* file must have six or seven values per line corresponding to the station ID (first value), the station coordinates (two values: latitude & longitude; or three values: X,Y,Z), and the Euler's pole parameters (three values: latitude,longitude,rotation or X,Y,Z rotations).
 If a station ID is present in more than one line, only the last one will be used.
 Once the *plate model* file is read, the extracted values will be shown on the left panel.
 The user can check and modify these values before showing/removing the plate model.
 If no values are being shown, it means no values were found for the current station ID shown in the `station ID` box of the left panel.
-13. The units of the plate model parameters are degrees for latitude & longitude and degrees/Ma for rotations.
+16. The units of the plate model parameters are degrees for latitude & longitude and degrees/Ma for rotations.
 The units of the Cartesian station coordinates (X,Y,Z) must be the same as the time series units (i.e., meters, millimeters, etc).
 If the station coordinates are given in latitude & longitude, SARI will try to guess if the values of the GNSS series are in meters or millimeters and then transform the station coordinates into Cartesian coordinates with the correct units.
 This guess may fail if the series are ambiguous, so station Cartesian coordinates should be preferred as input.
-14. If any of the plate model parameters (station coordinates or Euler's pole parameters) is modified, the model will be deactivated until the user sets again the `show` or `remove` option with the new parameters.
+17. If any of the plate model parameters (station coordinates or Euler's pole parameters) is modified, the model will be deactivated until the user sets again the `show` or `remove` option with the new parameters.

 <h3 id="fit-controls"></h3>
 [<a href="#contents" target="_self">Go to top of document</a>](#contents)